-If a CSLFRF recipient expends \$750,000 or more during the recipient's fiscal year in federal awards and which meet both criteria listed below have the option to follow the alternative CSLFRF compliance examination engagement:
+If a SLFRF recipient expends \$750,000 or more during the recipient's fiscal year in federal awards and which meet both criteria listed below have the option to follow the alternative SLFRF compliance examination engagement:

-- 1. The recipient's total CSLFRF award received directly from Treasury or received (through states) as a non-entitlement unit of local government is at or below \$10 million; and - 2.
-Other federal award funds the recipient expended (not including their CSLFRF award funds) are less than \$750,000 during the recipient's fiscal year.
+- 1. The recipient's total SLFRF award received directly from Treasury or received (through states) as a non-entitlement unit of local government (NEU) is at or below \$10 million; and - 2.
+Other federal award funds the recipient expended (not including their direct SLFRF award funds) are less than \$750,000 during the recipient's fiscal year.

-Please refer to the 2022 OMB Compliance Supplement "Other Information" for guidance on the Alternative Compliance Examination.
+Please refer to the 2023 OMB Compliance Supplement "Other Information" for guidance on the Alternative Compliance Examination.